jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 3. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
 It is required as of *Cordova Tools 5.0.0*.
 It has sixteen (16) parts.
 4. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
 It required as of *iOS9*.
 It is implemented in the `Info.plist`

-To walk throught the various pieces of the different systems would be tedious.
-Not that that does not need to be done.
-There are at least five (5) documents that directly support this blog.
-However, let's cut to the chase and get back to the original goal &ndash; "a one blog post."<p>As such,*the code that follows* ***turns off ALL whitelist systems***. *This means your app is not secured against attacks.
-It is up to <u>you</u> to secure your App.* If you don't, then you probably don't know that the [Night of the Living Dead](https://en.wikipedia.org/wiki/Living_Dead) has three parts.
+To walk throught the various different systems would be tedious.
+As such, there are at least five (5) documents that directly support this blog.
+However, let's cut to the chase.

-Below this code, you can ***turn on and apply ALL the whitelist system***, complete with detailed *explanations, directions and examples*.
+<p>As such,*the code that follows* ***turns off ALL whitelist systems***. *This means your app is not secured against attacks.
+It is up to <u>you</u> to secure your App.* Below that, you can ***turn on and apply ALL the whitelist system***, complete with detailed *explanations, directions, examples, and tips*.

-### Turning It All Off ###
+##Turning It All Off##

 **before 4.0.0**
-- **Use only for development.**
+- **Recommended: For development only.**
 - The easiest way to *turn it all off* is to develop with a version before 4.0.0.
 - For *Phonegap Build* ONLY use: `<preference name="phonegap-version" value="3.7.0" />`
 - For *Cordova/Phonegap CLI* See the outdated, but useful: [Cordova/PhoneGap  Version Confusion](http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/)
-- **You should now have full access and be completely insecure.**
+- **After following these directions, you should now have full access and be completely insecure.**

 **after 4.0.0**
-- **For use with full production apps.**
+- **Recommended: For production applications.**
 - Start by adding the [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist) plugin. **required**
 -  - *Phonegap Build* Only `<gap:plugin name=cordova-plugin-whitelist source=npm>`
 -  - *Phonegap CLI* `cordova add plugin cordova-plugin-whitelist`